Maria Vindevoghel: Federal deputy

 In the federal parliamentary elections 2019, she was elected as a Workers' Party of Belgium member of parliament in the Chambre des représentants.
 She deals with issues related to mobility, public enterprises and federal institutions within the PTB group.

 Parliamentary activities

 On 20 June 2019, when taking the oath in the Chamber of Representatives, she mixed Dutch and French ("Ik zweer de observer de grondwet) so as not to choose one of the language groups.
 However, she was forced to take the oath again and did so in Dutch, joining the Dutch language group.

 On 19 March 2020, Vindevoghel, together with the Workers' Party of Belgium, New Flemish Alliance and Vlaams Belang groups in the House of Representatives voted against the confidence to the Wilmès II Government.

+During the 2024 European Parliament elections, Vindevoghel served as a Lijstduwer in the Dutch ballots, and was not elected.